 Why choose this course

 Our course is accredited by the British Association of Behavioural and Cognitive Psychotherapies at Level 2.
-It is also one of only a small number in the UK which accepts self-funded applicants as well as locally funded applicants associated with Improving Access to Psychological Therapies.
+It is one of a small number in the UK which accepts self-funded applicants as well as locally funded applicants associated with Improving Access to Psychological Therapies.

 What you will study